percona/percona-postgresql-operator/source/backups.rst

 .. _backups.pgbackrest.repo.type:

-* ``local``: Uses the storage that is provided by the Kubernetes cluster’s Storage Class that you select,
+* ``local``: Uses the storage that is provided by the Kubernetes cluster’s Storage Class that you select (for historical reasons this repository type can be alternatively named ``posix``),
 * ``s3``: Use Amazon S3 or an object storage system that uses the S3 protocol,
 * ``local,s3``: Use both the storage that is provided by the Kubernetes cluster’s Storage Class that you select AND Amazon S3 (or equivalent object